Education (Environment and Sustainable Citizenship) Bill [HL]

 Groups Affected

-- Secretary of State for Education: Responsible for developing and disseminating the required guidance and monitoring implementation.
+- Secretary of State for Education: Responsible for issuing and reviewing guidance on the implementation of the new curriculum.

 Powered by nyModel